 Mentor Program is a Key Building Block

-The mentor program is another building block in our programming that, combined with academic support and enrichment, social-emotional development, college and career preparation, and parent/family engagement, creates a full range of services for our Dreamers.
-Mentoring is a core element of the “I Have A Dream” Foundation – Los Angeles (IHADLA) model – one that provides Dreamers with a stable adult role model apart from the context of the Dreamer’s family.
-The relationship should foster a positive attitude in the Dreamer towards education and expose the Dreamer to a variety of positive, new experiences.
+Mentoring is a core element of the “I Have A Dream” Foundation – Los Angeles (IHADLA) model – one that provides Dreamer Scholars with a consistent and trustworthy adult role model apart from the context of their family.
+The relationship should foster an enthusiastic attitude in the Dreamer Scholar towards education and expose them to a variety of positive, new experiences.
 Mentoring is a life-changing experience for both mentors and mentees and easier than before, as we’re now offering virtual opportunities.

 Mentoring is fun, and we guarantee it will change your life.
 We would love for every single one of our Dreamer Scholars to have an amazing mentor to simply live life with them.
 That new mentor could be you.

 Mentoring is an on-going commitment for a minimum of one year.
 Mentors engage with the Dreamer Scholar through weekly communication via phone, email, or virtual video calls, ensuring at least one contact per week.